Naomi Osaka 2022: Net Worth, Salary, and Endorsements

-She is Naomi Osaka, born to a Haitian father and a Japanese mother on October 16, 1997, in Osaka, Japan.
+Naomi Osaka was born to a Haitian father and a Japanese mother on October 16, 1997, in Osaka, Japan.

 Naomi's father was inspired by watching the Williams sisters play at the 1999 French Open.
 Despite having little exposure to the sport of tennis, François began the tennis training of his two daughters.

 Training his children in the US, François and his wife decided their daughters would represent Japan.
-Naomi’s sister, Mari Osaka, is also a professional tennis player.
+Naomi's sister, Mari Osaka, is a retired professional tennis player.

 Naomi has since gone on to become the only Japanese Grand Slam singles champion.

-Osaka gained significant fame at the age of just 16.
-In 2016, she was through to the final round at WTA Finals at the age of 18, where she fell to Caroline Wozniacki in the finals.
+In 2016, Naomi was through to the final of a WTA tournament at the age of 18, where she fell to Caroline Wozniacki.
 Nevertheless, Osaka broke into the top 50 of the WTA rankings for the first time.

 The same year, she made her maiden appearance at a Grand Slam in Melbourne.
 She was also crowned as the WTA 'Newcomer of the Year.'

 Osaka continued her Majors winning streak at the Australian Open 2019, where she defeated Petra Kvitova in the finals.
-She also reached the highest ranking in her career by securing the world number one position.
+She also reached the highest ranking in her career by securing the World No.1 position.

 After her Australian Open victory, her career took a turn.
 She parted ways with her coach Sascha Bajin and went title-less for a few months.

 Osaka trained under Jermaine Jenkins, but she called off her association with him within six months.
-At present, she trains under Wim Fissette.
+Currently, she trains with Wim Fissette.